Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet

 Some observers, including the former Boeing engineer, think the safest option would be for Boeing to have a third sensor to help ferret out an erroneous reading, much like the three-sensor systems on the airplanes at rival Airbus.
 Adding that option, however, could require a physical retrofit of the MAX.

-Andrew Kornecki, a former professor at Embry-Riddle Aeronautical University who has studied redundancy systems in both Airbus and Boeing planes, said operating the automated system with one or two sensors would be fine if all the pilots were sufficiently trained in how to assess and handle the plane in the event of a problem.
+Andrew Kornecki, a former professor at Embry-Riddle Aeronautical University who has studied redundancy systems in Airbus and Boeing planes, said operating the automated system with one or two sensors would be fine if all the pilots were sufficiently trained in how to assess and handle the plane in the event of a problem.
 But, he said, if he were designing the system from scratch, he would emphasize the training while also building the plane with three sensors.

 “As they say: belt and suspenders,” Kornecki said.